IBM-EPBL/IBM-Project-27159-1660048023/Assignments/Assignment1/Vigneshwaran M (Team Leader)/README.md

 ### Resume Download Page
-The Below screenshot shows Resume pdf download where Recruiter can download my resume. where it is already uploaded in My Google Drive account.
+The Below screenshot shows Resume pdf download pagewhere Recruiter can download my resume. where it is already uploaded in My Google Drive account.
 This will redirect him when recruiter  click `Download CV` button.